mhvwerts/randommw/README.md

 This small C library provides all the basic functionality for such scientific random number generation.
 It is an integrated and curated collection of tried & tested code described in the literature.
 More background is provided at the end of this README document.
 It is monolithic: only `randommw.c` and `randommw.h` need to be included in the project, and it does not need any other non-standard library.
 The generators are amazingly fast, enabling, in our case, simulation of large numbers of Brownian particles with long trajectories.

-The library includes four random number generators (RNGs): MWC8222,[9][19][20] Lehmer64,[14] Xoshiro256+,[12][22] and MELG19937-64.[17][23]
+The library includes five random number generators (RNGs): MWC8222,[9][19][20] Lehmer64,[14] PCG64DXSM,[24][25] Xoshiro256+,[12][22] and MELG19937-64.[17][23]
 These generate sequences of uniformly distributed integer random numbers and have been reported to pass the relevant statistical tests (see the cited references).
 There is a ziggurat algorithm, ZIGNOR, coded by J. A. Doornik,[9] for obtaining random numbers with a Gaussian distribution using these RNGs.
 The quality of the generated Gaussian distributions has been checked via their raw moments, following McFarland.[10]

 <p align="center">
   <img src="./tests/histogram.png" width="450">